Who should be applying for REUs?

 I’ve completed my admissions application, should I pay the application fee?

-No. If you are an accepted student, it is important that you complete the admissions application in a timely manner, however, you should not be concerned about the fee.
-This required payment will be paid by Principal Investigator on your behalf.
+No. If you are an accepted student you DO NOT pay the application fee even if prompted or sent a notification to pay after completing your admissions application.
+It is important that you complete the admissions application in a timely manner; however, you should not be concerned about the fee.
+This required payment will be paid by your PI on your behalf.

 I’d like to rent a linen set for my REU Housing.
 How are they paid?

-Linen rentals are $40 per set under UCF Housing and are paid through money order or check.
+Linens for housing are not typically covered by REU programs and there is a fee.
+Linen rentals are $40 per set under UCF Housing and are paid by money order or check only.
+Please make the money order or check out to UCF Housing & Residence Life.
 Your PI may have opted to pay for linen rentals and will likely be in communication if so.
-If not, we recommend picking up a check from your local bank prior to rental.
+If you are unsure, please check with your PI before traveling and we recommend picking up a check from your local bank prior to rental.